MrQR-me/docs/Submission.md

 </style>
 </head>
 </html>
-# **FORM SUBMISDIONS & DATA**
+# **FORM SUBMISSIONS & DATA**
 {: .text-purple-000 }
 {: .no_toc }

-Individual Forms submisdions can be viewed in the **MrQR**{: .text-purple-000 } Pro User Account holders Dashboard and the Form View page of the Site where the Asset was created, you can also export all Data submitted by all **MrQR**{: .text-purple-000 } Users from this Page.
+Individual Forms submisssions can be viewed in the **MrQR**{: .text-purple-000 } Pro User Account holders Dashboard and the Form View page of the Site where the Asset was created, you can also export all Data submitted by all **MrQR**{: .text-purple-000 } Users from this Page.

 ## VIEWING FORM SUBMISSIONS
 {: .text-purple-000 }